The Films of Edmund Goulding

 Goulding directed nine of his performers to Academy Award nominations.

-Fay Bainter was the Best Actress for White Banners (1938).
+Fay Bainter was a best actress nominee for White Banners (1938).

-Bette Davis was the best actress for Dark Victory (1939).
+Bette Davis was a best actress nominee for Dark Victory (1939).

-Joan Fontaine was the best actress for The Constant Nymph (1943).
+Joan Fontaine was a best actress nominee for The Constant Nymph (1943).

-Clifton Webb is the best supporting actor for The Razor’s Edge (1946).
+Clifton Webb was a best supporting actor nominee for The Razor’s Edge (1946).

-Anne Baxter is the best supporting actress in The Razor’s Edge (1946).
+Anne Baxter won best supporting actress for The Razor’s Edge (1946).

 YearFilm TitleRatingStudioActorsCinematographerAdditional Information*